example42/example42.github.io/_posts/2022-11-06-puppet-consulting-the-example42-way.md

 ---
 layout: blog
 title: Puppet consulting, the example42 way
+description: "Real examples of how example42 delivers Puppet consulting and support: instant troubleshooting, infrastructure reviews, training, and custom module development."
 ---

 If you think that this is a mere low budget marketing self-promoting post, you are right.